LLM Law - Labour Law and Corporate GovernanceFind a programme

 - International Law of Labour and Welfare Rights

-In the spring term, you will choose a topic for a 12,000 word dissertation within the field of Labour Law, for approval by the Law School.
-After passing 'part one', you start work on your dissertation for submission by mid-September.
-You must pass both parts to obtain an LLM and may not proceed to 'part two' until you have passed 'part one'.
+In the spring term, you will choose a dissertation topic within the field of labour law for approval by the Law School.
+After passing part one, you start work on your dissertation for submission by September.
+You must pass both parts to obtain an LLM and may not proceed to part two until you have passed part one.